-A: Our therapists aim to make all therapy sessions as comfortable and helpful as possible.
+A: Melissa and her team aim to make all therapy sessions as comfortable and helpful as possible.
 During the first session, we will begin gathering historical and current information regarding the request for help.
 This assists the therapists in providing the most effective services.
 We also want to make sure that each person seeking help has a clear understanding of his or her therapist’s qualifications, practice methods, and general style.
 Therapy involves a professional relationship between client and therapist, and this begins with the first meeting.

 Q: Does Barton Counseling Services accept insurance?

 A: The therapists at Barton Counseling Services are considered out of network providers and are not on insurance panels.
 We would be happy to provide clients with paperwork to submit for out of network reimbursement.